-With respect to weed growth, in this case ragweed, it can be seen that Robecco sul Naviglio shows a distinct peak NDVI value after the cropping season.
-Magnago via Trieste and Bienate show smaller peaks in the ragweed growth season corresponding with the lower infestation levels observed in the field.
-From the RGB images for these two fields it can be seen, that although large parts of the fields are infested with weeds – in this case ragweed – the density is not very high, which yields smaller peaks in the NDVI curves.
+With respect to weed growth, in this case common ragweed, it can be seen that Robecco sul Naviglio shows a distinct peak NDVI value after the cropping season.
+Magnago via Trieste and Bienate show smaller peaks in the common ragweed growth season corresponding with the lower infestation levels observed in the field.
+From the RGB images for these two fields it can be seen, that although large parts of the fields are infested with weeds – in this case common ragweed – the density is not very high, which yields smaller peaks in the NDVI curves.
 Since the fields are reasonably homogeneous, dividing the fields into smaller areas would yield similar results.
-The pattern in Magenta is in line with the hypothesis that this land had been cropped with a spring crop, in which ragweed will grow simultaneously with the crop.
-The second small peak in August may represent the regrowth of ragweed after harvest (as observed on the ground), but could also be caused by the crop itself.
+The pattern in Magenta is in line with the hypothesis that this land had been cropped with a spring crop, in which common ragweed will grow simultaneously with the crop.
+The second small peak in August may represent the regrowth of common ragweed after harvest (as observed on the ground), but could also be caused by the crop itself.
 For Volvera, the infestation level has probably been below the detection limit.
-In summary, this shows that weeds, in this case ragweed, that grows on fields after harvest can be detected from NDVI time series from Sentinel-2, if present in sufficiently high densities.
+In summary, this shows that weeds, in this case common ragweed, that grows on fields after harvest can be detected from NDVI time series from Sentinel-2, if present in sufficiently high densities.
 It is evident from Figure 2 that the spatial resolution of Sentinel-2 is high enough to detect high weed infestations, whereas it is less applicable to lower infestation levels.

 Mapping cropping practice